vanus-labs/docs/blog/2023-02-07-send-email-notification-on-AWS-S3-events/index.md

 You may notice that we didn't specify the contact email address in Email Sink.
 So how the sink connector can know who it should send emails to ?
 The Email Sink also doesn't know what content it should send.

 The missing **key-point** here is a `subscription`.
-It can be used to grab data from specific `EventBus` and send data to sink targets (in our case the sink is Email Sink Connector).
+It can be used to grab data from specific `EventBus` and send data to the sink targets (in our case the sink is the Email Sink Connector).

 Also, in a `subscription`, you can create `filters` to select data which meet your requirements, and create `transformers` to convert original CloudEvents into any format you need, before them sent to target.